Nickname(s): The Garden State

 Edison’s Menlo Park was built in New Jersey.

-Some famous people from or lived in New Jersey include: Albert Einstein (scientist), Frank Sinatra (singer/actor), Michael Douglas (actor), Paul Simon (songwriter), Jack Nicholson (actor), Franko Harris (football), Rick Berry (basketball), Shaquille O’Neal (basketball), Joshua Lederberg (Nobel Prize winner in medicine), and many others.
+Some famous people from or who lived in New Jersey include Albert Einstein (scientist), Frank Sinatra (singer/actor), Michael Douglas (actor), Paul Simon (songwriter), Jack Nicholson (actor), Franko Harris (football), Rick Berry (basketball), Shaquille O’Neal (basketball), Joshua Lederberg (Nobel Prize winner in medicine), and many others.

-Ellis Island was the Nation’s busiest immigration processing station for those who wanted to legally come to this country.
+Ellis Island was the Nation’s busiest immigration processing station for those who wanted to come to this country legally.
 Twelve million people passed through those doors between 1892 and 1954.
-A beautiful building, representing America’s finest architecture, was the welcoming portal.
+A beautiful building representing America’s finest architecture was the welcoming portal.
 Once inside, customs agents verified that each person met the requirements.
-People with physical and mental disabilities as well as children without adults were turned away.
+People with physical and mental disabilities, as well as children without adults, were turned away.
 Each immigrant had to have a sponsor and prove that their income would be sufficient to support them.
 About 80 percent of the people who arrived at Ellis Island were allowed into the US.
-Immigration hubs, such as this, lead to America being the dynamic melting-pot that it is today.
+Immigration hubs such as this lead to America being today’s dynamic melting pot.

-Antonin Scalia, from Trenton, was one of the greatest Supreme Court Justices.
+Antonin Scalia, from Trenton, was one of the most significant Supreme Court Justices.
 He was appointed by Ronald Regan and became a beacon for interpreting the Constitution as it was written.
 He was a religious and kind person with a touch of dry humor.
-His most notable contribution was his decision that the second amendment allows responsible citizens the right to bare arms in defense of health and home.
+His most notable contribution was his decision that the second amendment allows responsible citizens the right to bear arms in defense of health and home.

 Bell Labs, located in Murray Hill, had engineers who developed the transistor.
 Until the transistor, all electronics were made using vacuum tubes.
-There are some people who still remember taking out the vacuum tubes from an old radio and trotting down to the hardware store to test them.
-The vacuum tube processed one signal, at one time, and used an enormous amount of energy.
+Some still remember removing the vacuum tubes from an old radio and trotting down to the hardware store to test them.
+The vacuum tube processed one signal at once and used an enormous amount of energy.
 The transistor changed all that.
-Transistors essentially made it possible for millions of vacuum tubes to fit on a single chip.
+Transistors made the function of vacuum tubes fit on a single chip.
 Today, the industry is pushing billions onto a single chip the size of a fingernail.
-A billion vacuum tubes would take up several city blocks and require 10 nuclear plants to power.
+A billion vacuum tubes would take up several city blocks and require ten nuclear plants to power.
 Bell Labs is one of many corporations that have made our lives better through cutting-edge innovation.